AndrewChild/The-Garden-Guidebook/notes.md

 - Babaganoush
 - Kim Chi Corner

-Routes with no star rating
-- Don't Forget the Nooch
-- Tabouli
-- I Dropped a Man in Reno
-- Blackberry Jam
-- A Victim of the Times
-- Kim Chi Corner
-- Where do you go When the Sun Goes Down
-- Ovulation Extension

 ### Upper Garden
 Routes to add
 - Left start to kick it?
 - brick house?
-- Pumpkin spice low
 - Fuzzy Dice boulder
 - Freedom of the Press
-- Back Seat Driver
 - Surfs Up

-Topos to add:

-Routes with no star rating
-- Stoned Age
-- Caliban's War

 ### Quartzville Creek
-Routes to add:

-Topos to add:
-- moss boss

-Routes with no star rating
-- Dank Commander
-- Unsalted Almonds

 ### Clear Cut
 Draw area map

-Routes with no star rating
-- Tear Duct Finish
-- Baloo
-- Br'er Bear
-- Unknown on Cuneiform

 ### Other
 Topos to redo: